SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 > **Info**: If you would like to use this feature, please contact sales@cumulocity.com.

 To be able to use the tenant functionality, your user needs to have the appropriate permissions.
-See ["Creating and editing global roles"](/guides/users-guide/user-and-permissions-management#create-edit-roles) for information on editing permissions.
+See [Creating and editing global roles](/guides/users-guide/user-and-permissions-management#create-edit-roles) for information on editing permissions.
 Since editing tenants is a sensitive operation, permissions for editing tenants are more granular:

 - Read: Browse and view tenants.
 - Create: Create new tenants.